isomerpages/ncss-ssi/pages/training/Volunteer-Management-Programme.md

 ### Modules for Sector Specific Skills

--   [Design and develop effective volunteer programmes](https://e-services.ncss.gov.sg/Training/Course/TemplateDetail/c17a2fa5-7d25-e611-8112-000c296ee03a?isProgramme=False){:target="_blank"} (by SSI)
+-   Design and develop effective volunteer programmes (by SSI)

 Learners will be taught how to design and develop effective volunteer work programmes and the volunteer leadership framework.